 REPS LIEU AND RICE CALL FOR INVESTIGATION INTO CONDUCT OF MANAFORT'S LAWYERS

-WASHINGTON – Today, Congressman Ted W. Lieu (D-Los Angeles County) and Congresswoman Kathleen Rice (D-NY) have requested an investigation into the alleged efforts of former Trump campaign manager Paul Manafort’s attorney, who purportedly shared information about the Special Counsel’s investigation with the President’s lawyers.
+WASHINGTON – Today, Congressman Ted W. Lieu (D-Los Angeles County) and Congresswoman Kathleen Rice (D-NY) requested an investigation into the alleged efforts of former Trump campaign manager Paul Manafort’s attorney, who purportedly shared information about the Special Counsel’s investigation with the President’s lawyers.
 In a letter to the Grievance Committee for the Second, Eleventh, and Thirteenth Judicial Districts of New York, Reps.
 Lieu and Rice urge the Chief Counsel to evaluate whether Mr. Manafort’s lawyer violated rules of professional conduct by breaking the terms of Mr. Manafort’s cooperation agreement with the Special Counsel’s office.

 In the letter, the Members write: